Sequoia/sequoia.github.com/_content/posts/microservice-session-management.md

 ...
 ```

-This will deploy our application to now, but it won't actually work, because we the application will not have the environment variables we need set!
-We can achieve this easily by putting the environment variables in a file calle `.env` (that we **do not check in to git!!!**) and passing that file as a parameter to `now`.
+This will deploy our application to `now`, but it won't actually work, because the application will not have the environment variables it needs.
+We can fix this by putting the environment variables in a file calle `.env` (that we **do not check in to git!!!**) and passing that file as a parameter to `now`.
 It will read the file and load those variables into the environment of our deployment.

 ```no-highlight